 The career scope after study in Italy

 Students are welcome to work after studying in Italy for which they will be asked to apply for a work permit.
 The scope for career opportunities in Italy after finishing your studies is endless.
 From design houses to big MNCs, Italy is home to some of the biggest names in businesses across the spectrum which dictates world economics.

 Students in Italy enjoy a very high standard of living and have testified to a happy and contented life in the country.
 The universities offer great accommodation options for the students and they also have the option of renting privately.
 If living in Rome, Milan, Bologna, or Florence, you will have easy access to all the modern amenities that you need for your day to day life.

 Italy is a highly multicultural country with people from all over the world who have called it their home.
 It is safe and its cities have a much lower crime rate.
 People are extremely warm and welcoming and you will face no problem settling in.
 The weather in Italy is also very pleasant throughout the year.

-With European countries like Austria, France, Slovakia a stone throw’s distance and others easily accessible by the efficient train systems, students can utilize their stay in Italy to explore the neighboring countries.
-The cuisine of the country is one of its most distinct features and easy to adapt to because of its global fame.
+With European countries like Austria, France, Slovakia a stone throw’s distance, and others easily accessible by the efficient train systems, students can utilize their stay in Italy to explore the neighboring countries.
+The cuisine of the country is one of its most distinctive features and easy to adapt to because of its global fame.
 No matter which field you are pursuing, you are bound to enjoy its many historical sites and beautiful beaches for an ideal getaway.